smoynes/elsie/README.txt

 ------------------

 [^1]: https://www.mheducation.com/highered/product/introduction-computing-systems-bits-gates-c-c-beyond-patt-patel/M9781260150537.html
-[^2]: Leading to the creation of another dynamically-typed, interpreted language -- it is inevitable.
+[^2]: Leading to the creation of another dynamically typed, interpreted language.
+It is inevitable.
 [^3]: https://en.wikipedia.org/wiki/MCM/70
 [^4]: You can find references to some other tools and some useful resources in
       RESOURCES.txt